etwk/blog/content/lists/books.md

 	- [ ] Technofeudalism: What Killed Capitalism #must
 	- [ ] Talking to My Daughter About the Economy: or, How Capitalism Works--and How It Fails #beginner
 	- [ ] Adults in the Room: My Battle with the European and American Deep Establishment #politics
+- [ ] The Lever of Riches: Technological Creativity and Economic Progress (Joel Mokyr) #history #technology #bumingbai #must
+- [ ] Making Sense of Chaos: A Better Economics for a Better World (J. Doyne Farmer)

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life